PushkraJ99/NucleiUpdate/README.md

 # Auto Nuclei Updater
-- `NucleiUpdater` is an Automation Tool that Update Nuclei with Single Command on terminal as `nucleiupdate`.
+- `NucleiUpdater` is an Automation Tool that Update Nuclei with Single Command on Terminal as `nucleiupdate`.
 - No Any Need to Check for latest Version of Nuclei Just use `nucleiupdate` to Update Nuclei Automatically.
 - Install for Once and Use for Lifetime.
 - You Can Use this Tool to Newly Install Nuclei on Your System.